Electrochemistry: Coating

 Metals can be coated with paint or other less conductive metals (passivation).
 This prevents the metal surface from being exposed to electrolytes.
 Scratches exposing the metal substrate will result in corrosion.
 The region under the coating adjacent to the scratch acts as the anode of the reaction.

-See Anodizing

 Sacrificial anodes

 A method commonly used to protect a structural metal is to attach a metal which is more anodic than the metal to be protected.
 This forces the structural metal to be cathodic, thus spared corrosion.
 It is called "sacrificial" because the anode dissolves and has to be replaced periodically.

 Zinc bars are attached to various locations on steel ship hulls to render the ship hull cathodic.
 The zinc bars are replaced periodically.
 Other metals, such as magnesium, would work very well but zinc is the least expensive useful metal.

 To protect pipelines, an ingot of buried or exposed magnesium (or zinc) is buried beside the pipeline and is connected electrically to the pipe above ground.
 The pipeline is forced to be a cathode and is protected from being oxidized and rusting.
 The magnesium anode is sacrificed.
 At intervals new ingots are buried to replace those dissolved.